Stigmergic Swarming Agents for Fast Subgraph Isomorphism: The ASSIST Heuristic

 \section{The ASSIST Heuristic}

-ASSIST is inspired by the ACO TSP algorithm.
-Instead of Hamiltonian circuits, we seek paths between the query and data graphs that traverse matching fragments of both graphs (typically, a single edge).
+Instead of Hamiltonian circuits, ASSIST seek paths between the query and data graphs that traverse matching fragments of both graphs (typically, a single edge).
 Figure~\ref{fig:circuit} illustrates the movements of a single agent.
 Starting at a node labeled $A$ in the query, it seeks an $A$ node in the data that has similar neighbors to its original node (1).
 Then it looks for a neighbor in the data that matches a neighbor of $A$ in the query (B), returns to a $B$ node in the query, and seeks to complete the circuit.
 If it is successful, it has found a candidate edge in the desired matching, and augments the pheromones on the nodes and edges in both the query and the data.

 Matching edges aggregate into larger subgraphs as swarming agents seek for neighbors of already-matched nodes and reinforce the pheromone levels on those nodes and the edges that join them.
 Nodes that participate in more than one shared edge are further reinforced.
 Multiple edges in a shared subgraph reinforce each other, and the larger the subgraph, the more pheromone its nodes and edges accumulate.
 Pheromones on nodes in either graph that do not have shared edges eventually evaporate to 0.
 As the pheromones from many agents stabilize, a high quality matching emerges.